-- Completion of a service project.
+- Completion of a simple service project.
 The scope and duration of the project are at your discretion.
-(See additional information below).
-You may choose something that you think needs to be done or you may ask a director for suggestions, but the preference is for students to recognize a need and act upon it.
-If you have questions about the validity of your project, see Mr. Hillock prior to starting it.
+Students should choose something that they think needs to be done.
+Students can ask a director for suggestions, but the preference is for students to recognize a need and act upon it.
+Students should be able to complete the project without the help or time of directors.
+If you have questions about the validity of your project, it is okay to ask prior to starting.
 Service projects are not limited to the High School Campus.
 Include an explanation and documentation of your project with this application.

 - Formal interview with staff.
 Submission of application does not guarantee an interview.
 Staff will review all applications and select students for interviews.
 Interviews are tentatively scheduled to begin Wednesday, May 4th.

 - Results for student leaders will be posted by Wednesday, May 24th.
 All students selected to the leadership team will have a meeting from 4:15-4:45 on Wednesday, May 30th in the main band room.

 Many projects that have been done over the years.
 The expectation is for the project to be completed by the date that the application is due.
 Extensions for projects to be completed in the summer has been granted in the past, but exceptions will only be made if the student can make a strong case why the project cannot be completed by the application deadline.
 All extensions must be approved by Mr. Hillock.
 If an extension is granted, students will still be expected to complete the project regardless of whether they are selected to the student leadership team or not.